cyril-gao/BattleDot/README.md

 B is now bombing D.
 ```

 ##### It is a multi-threaded program.
 We run the command "java -jar folder-name/BattleDot-1.0-SNAPSHOT.jar" to launch the program.
-Each instance will have an uid.
+Each process has an uid.

-##### Each intance can communicate with other intances to create a game group in a small local area network (NOTE: multicast cannot be disabled.
+##### Each process can communicate with other processes to create a game group in a small local area network (NOTE: multicast cannot be disabled.
 If your firewall disables multicast, you need to change your firewall configuration, or temporarily stop the firewall).
-The first instance needs to wait for other instances.
+The first process needs to wait for other processes.

-##### When there are at least 2 instances, we can begin the game.
+##### When there are at least 2 processes, we can begin the game.

 ##### We input "#row #col" (such as "5 2") and then press Enter to attack our target.

-##### When there are at least 3 instances, we can input "#uid1 #uid2" plus the Enter key to relocate ourselves in the circle.
+##### When there are at least 3 processes, we can input "#uid1 #uid2" plus the Enter key to relocate one process in the circle.

 #### How to compile the Java code: